-Therefore below are a list of the frequently asked questions we have been asked so far.
-If you do not see an answer to a question you may have, please Contact Us, email us at firstname.lastname@example.org, call us on +44 (0)208 0450 508 or on Facebook where we are also available to answer your queries at any time.
+Therefore, below are a list of the frequently asked questions.
+If you do not see an answer to a question you may have, please email us at firstname.lastname@example.org or call us on +44 (0)208 0450 508.

-To get started click on subject below and find read more about our fantastic offerings.
+To get started, click on a subject below and read more about our offerings and the PfCO process.

 Where do I start?

 What if I have learning difficulties, e.g. Dyslexic?
 Can I do the course?

 We routinely train people with broad and diverse learning difficulties.
 We appreciate that exams and learning can be stressful, and that it is our duty to support you as much as is reasonable, whilst ensuring high standards in safety and airmanship are not compromised.
 We have a Diversity and Inclusion policy which is available on request, or if you'd like to know more information, please speak to a member of our team.